Oestrogen-Boosting Foods

 Menopause’s physical symptoms, like the frequency of hot flushes and vaginal dryness.

 Osteoporosis requires progesterone to build bone and oestrogen to clear away old bone.
-For renewal bone clearance is necessary and studies show that phytoestrogens from food may support this effect.
+For renewal that bone clearance is necessary and studies show that phytoestrogens from food may support this effect.

 Lowering cholesterol levels, which may lower risk of heart disease